Attention, IT Department: You are no longer needed.

 Implement Security Training

 People like to know why they can’t do something and quarterly or yearly training is a great place to explain exactly why.
 With the newly opened channels of communication, IT departments can start to share the risks that come with sharing files on personal cloud accounts and unencrypted email accounts.
-If IT is hosting a seminar, management will need to support them by making attendance mandatory and enforcing it.
+If IT is hosting cybersecurity training, management will need to support them by making attendance mandatory and enforcing it.

 In addition, compile a policy that details what is allowed and not allowed when it comes to file sharing behavior, cloud use and device use.
 It should be very well known and followed by everyone in the organization (yes, even those in the C-level suites).